lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

    [18] CRL Announcement
 ~~~~

-CMP Announcement messages do not require any CMP response.
+CMP announcement messages do not require any CMP response.
 However,
 the recipient MUST acknowledge receipt with an HTTP response having
 an appropriate status code and an empty content.
 When not receiving
 such a response, it MUST be assumed that the delivery was not
 successful.
 If applicable, the sending side MAY try sending the
-Announcement again after waiting for an appropriate time span.
+announcement again after waiting for an appropriate time span.

 If the announced issue was successfully stored in a database or was
-already present, the answer MUST be an HTTP response with a "201 Created"
+already present, the answer MUST be an HTTP response with a 201 (Created)
 status code and an empty content.

 In case the announced information was only accepted for further
 processing, the status code of the returned HTTP response MAY also be
-"202 Accepted".
+202 (Accepted).
 After an appropriate delay, the sender may then try
-to send the Announcement again and may repeat this until it receives
+to send the announcement again and may repeat this until it receives
 a confirmation that it has been successfully processed.
 The
 appropriate duration of the delay and the option to increase it
 between consecutive attempts should be carefully considered.

-A receiver MUST answer with a suitable 4xx or 5xx HTTP error code
+A receiver MUST answer with a suitable 4xx or 5xx error code
 when a problem occurs.